nuxt-modules/i18n/docs/content/es/options-reference.md

   // }
   rootRedirect: null,

-  // Enable browser language detection to automatically redirect user
+  // Enable browser language detection to automatically redirect visitors to their
-  // to their preferred language as they visit your app for the first time
+  // preferred language as they visit your site for the first time.
+  // Note that for better SEO it's recommended to set 'onlyOnRoot' to true.
-  // Set to false to disable
+  // Set to false to disable.
   detectBrowserLanguage: {
     // If enabled, a cookie is set once a user has been redirected to his
     // preferred language to prevent subsequent redirections